openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_enabling.rst

 Creating Proctored Exams
 ########################################

-To create a proctored exam, you modify the course advanced settings in Studio to enable proctored exams, and then you modify the settings of a subsection to specify that the subsection is a proctored exam.
+To create a proctored exam, you modify the course proctored exam settings in Studio to enable proctored exams, and then you modify the settings of a subsection to specify that the subsection is a proctored exam.